AntennaHouse/analysis-utility/README.md

 This runs the built-in `compact-report.xsl` XSLT 3.0 stylesheet and requires `java.exe` to be on the PATH.

 The stylesheet generates a PDF report.
+(See "[Report](#en-report)".)
 An alternative XSLT stylesheet can be specified with the `-xslt` parameter.
 Additional options and parameters can be passed to the XSLT processor with the `-xsltparam` parameter.
 The options and parameters must be in the correct syntax for the XSLT processor that will be used, because the `-xsltparam` value is not modified before being used.

-## Linux
+## <a name="en-linux"></a> Linux

 ````
 usage: analyzer.sh -d file [-format format] [-lang lang]